raspberrypilearning/editor-hello-world/en/step_11.md

 --- task ---

-Another module called `random` can be used to create random numbers Import the `randint` function from the `random` module.
+➡️ Import the `randint` function from the `random` module.

 --- /task ---

-Your code should look like this:
+Another module called `random` can be used to create random numbers

 --- code ---
 ---